V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 # Low Rider CNC v4

 The LowRider CNC v4 is the V1 Engineering version of a CNC router that can handle up to full sheet material.
-If the MPCNC is not big enough for you this picks up where that left off.
+If the MPCNC is not big enough for you, this picks up where that left off.

 ![!LR4 Fancy Picture](../img/lr4/lr4_neon.jpg){: width="600"}

 ### Key Points

- * Foams, wood and plastic are no problem, aluminum and brass are no problem for an experinced user.
+ * Foams, wood and plastic are no problem, aluminum and brass are no problem for an experienced user.

  * Most parts can be 3D printed.
-To save from shipping or printing large parts the machine can be partially assembled to cut them itself.
+To save from shipping or printing large parts, the machine can be partially assembled to cut them itself.

  * Easily Removable from the table for storage.